 A Freudian slip is when a person is speaking and suddenly a word they did not intend to say aloud accidently slips out.

-Freud believed that these “slips of the tongue” (parapraxis), reveal the person’s inner thoughts and feelings.
+Freud believed that these “slips of the tongue” (parapraxis), reveal the person’s inner thoughts and feelings or the impulses of the id.
 In some cases, they may reveal content of the individual’s subconscious.

 A Freudian slip doesn’t have to be verbal.
 It can include non-verbal behavior, forgetting, or even a misinterpretation of something said or written.